HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 * How to increase the durability of entanglement?
 * How to measure the “afterglow” effect?
 * How to protect against prompt sabotage?
-* Can HYBRID assist in ethical decision-making?
+* Can HYBRYDA assist in ethical decision-making?

 ---